Phone Number Regex Patterns by Country

 Matches: (415) 555-1234, 415-555-1234, 415.555.1234, +1 415 555 1234, 4155551234

-NANP edge cases to watch
+NANP edge cases

-- Area codes never start with 0 or 1 (e.g.,
+- Area codes never start with

-012or115are invalid) - Exchange codes (middle 3 digits) also never start with 0 or 1
+0or1(012,115are invalid). - Exchange codes (the middle 3 digits) also never start with

-- Numbers starting with
+0or1. - Numbers with

-555in the0100–0199range are reserved for fictional use
+555in the0100–0199range are reserved for fictional use and never connect.

-A stricter pattern that enforces these rules:
+A stricter pattern enforcing these with character classes:

 ^(\+1)?[-.\s]?\(?[2-9]\d{2}\)?[-.\s]?[2-9]\d{2}[-.\s]?\d{4}$

-function validateUSPhone(input) {
+function validateAndNormalizeUSPhone(input) {

 const cleaned = input.replace(/[\s\-\(\)\.]/g, '');